freckle/stack-action/README.md

   Default is none, except if `stack-yaml` is the string `"stack-nightly.yaml"`, in which case `--resolver nightly` will be used.

+- `cache-prefix`: prefix applied to all cache keys.
+This can be any value you like, but teams often use `v{N} and bump it to `v{N+1}` when/if they need to explicitly bust caches.
+The default is empty.

 ## Outputs

 `compiler` (e.g. `ghc-9.2.5`) and `compiler-version` (e.g. `9.2.5`) are set from